henk-badenhorst/vue-hotjar-next/README.md

 snippetVersion: 6
 ```

+## Accessing The Hotjar API

+Instead of accessing Hotjar API's through the window object like `window.hj` you can simply interact with the Hotjar API via Vue global properties.

+### Identify API

+Hotjar’s Identify API allows you to pass data about your users to Hotjar using Javascript.
+Instead of using the `window.hj` method to access the API this plugin binds the window.hj API to a global property that can be accessed as follow: `app.config.globalProperties.$hj`

+### Settings

+Hotjar also binds the settings such as the Hotjar ID and snippet version to `window._hjSettings` property.
+You can also access this through a global with `app.config.globalProperties.$hjSettings`.

 ## Vue Compatibility

 This plugin is specifically intended for use with Vue version 3.
 If you are using Vue version 2 please see [vue-hotjar](https://www.npmjs.com/package/vue-hotjar).